unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

             }
             Else
             {
-                Return (0x0F) // Enble EHC1 if not macOS
+                Return (0x0F) // Enable EHC1 if not macOS
             }
         }
     }